-The Farmington Public Library at the Bayless Power Library in partnership with the Boys & Girls Club of Farmington with the educational component that aims to ensure that all Club members graduate from high school on time and are ready for a post-secondary education and a 21st-century career.
+The Farmington Public Library in partnership with the Boys & Girls Club of Farmington provides library services to all club members.
+Club members can check out books from their own collection using a valid Farmington Public library card.
+The Power Library assists in the educational component that aims to ensure that all club members graduate from high school on time and are ready for a post-secondary education and a 21st century career.

 Services are exclusive for club members.
 Approximately 2,000 books are available for checkout with a Farmington Public Library card.
 The library has 10 computers available to club members.
 These computers are used for technology classes, Live Homework Help online database with a live tutor, online research, internet usage and provide a variety of educational games.
 The library also serves as a classroom for the day classes held at the club.
 During the summer, all club members are encouraged to read and participate in the summer reading program sponsored by the New Mexico State Library and the Farmington Public Library Foundation.